single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-vue.md

 All options are passed to single-spa-vue via the `opts` parameter when calling `singleSpaVue(opts)`.
 The following options are available:

 - `Vue`: (required) The main Vue object, which is generally either exposed onto the window or is available via `require('vue')` `import Vue from 'vue'`.
-- `appOptions`: (required) An object which will be used to instantiate your Vue.js application. `appOptions` will pass directly through to `new Vue(appOptions)`.
+- `appOptions`: (required) An object or async function which will be used to instantiate your Vue.js application. `appOptions` will pass directly through to `new Vue(appOptions)`.
 Note that if you do not provide an `el` to appOptions, that a div will be created and appended to the DOM as a default container for your Vue application.
 - `loadRootComponent`: (optional and replaces `appOptions.render`) A promise that resolves with your root component.
 This is useful for lazy loading.
 - `handleInstance`: (optional) A method can be used to handle Vue instance.
 Vue 3 brings [new instance API](https://v3.vuejs.org/guide/migration/global-api.html#a-new-global-api-createapp), and you can access *the app instance* from this, like `handleInstance: (app) => app.use(router)`.
 For Vue 2 users, a [Vue instance](https://vuejs.org/v2/guide/instance.html) can be accessed.